-INSTRUMENTS I PLAY (largely the result of autodidacticism)
+INSTRUMENTS I PLAY (result of autodidacticism)

 In a world where no two platforms are the same, it's crucial that content is made to fit the space.
 Whether it's the aspect ratio of a video built for a specific social media channel or the perfect codec for mobile viewing with fast load times, I can create and export content built for its destination.
 There's nothing worse than creating something great only to find out that it doesn't quite fit the way you imagined.

 The closest someone get to attending an event without actually attending the event is by streaming.
 I have experience live-streaming over 50 activations: From in-studio guests to concerts to basketball games.